Committed to Adding Value.

 kdp consulting is committed to providing the best possible service to strengthen your organization and achieve greater social impact.
-We do this by working as your trusted partner – creating thoughtful, innovative and practical solutions in response to today’s challenges that build upon your organization’s foundational principles, mission, culture and team strengthens.
+We do this by working as your trusted partner, creating thoughtful, innovative and practical solutions in response to today’s challenges.
+Review samples of our client work below.

-The YMCA of Newfoundland and Labrador requested a proposed Conceptual Framework for a youth camp and outdoor and environmental education centre.
+The YMCA of Newfoundland and Labrador requested a Conceptual Framework for a youth camp and outdoor and environmental education centre.
 Concepts were presented for a fully accessible, integrated and inclusive year-round included a Great Hall, OEE Learning Commons, Expeditions Outpost, Adventure Course, Lido & Wharf, bakehouse, 10 residence lodges for 175 people, and related installations.
-Vetted in the provincial market with outdoor sector professionals, the design principals, program elements, space relationship models and the innovate themes and construction materials received a very positive response.
+The unique resident lodge construction with re-purposed shipping containers in keeping with the local industry, environmental lessons, and space design innovation.
+Vetted in the provincial market with outdoor sector professionals, the design principals, program elements, space relationship models and the innovative themes and construction materials received a very positive response.
 The Centre design aligned with the four Strategic Business Units presented in the Business and Financial Model.

 The YMCA of Newfoundland and Labrador requested a comprehensive Business and Financial Model.
 Based upon four Strategic Business Units (SBU) the model presentation include market population data, strategic pricing strategies with revenue projections by SBU, occupancy blocking charts and potential client mix, financial assistance pathways, expense allocation, and recommendations for executive and financial management to consider in apply the model.